brimdata/zed/docs/tutorials/zq-primer.md

 ## Search vs Transformation

-Unlike `jq`, which leads with _transformation_, `zq` leads with _search_ but transforamtion is also pretty easy.
+Unlike `jq`, which leads with _transformation_, `zq` leads with _search_ but transformation is also pretty easy.
 Let's show what we mean here with an example.

 If we run this `jq` command,